Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 The kind of stuff that will break a continuous integration (and the developer nerves) when upgrading...

+`ng get/set` has been removed and replaced with `ng config`, for example you now have to use `ng config cli.packageManager yarn`.

+And to finish, `ng eject` is currently not supported (but will come back soon).

 Now that the unpleasant stuff is out of the way, let's see what other stuff this new release brings.

 ## Webpack 4

 You probably know that under the hood the CLI uses Webpack to do the heavy lifting.
-Webpack has released the 4.0 version: you can read more about it on https://medium.com/webpack/webpack-4-released-today-6cdb994702d4.
+Webpack has released the 4.0 version: you can read more about it on [the offical blog](https://medium.com/webpack/webpack-4-released-today-6cdb994702d4).

 TL;DR: Webpack 4 is faster, should be smarter for bundling common parts of the application, has a new option (`sideEffects`) that will help to have a better tree-shaking, and adds WebAssembly support.